 The Global Business Institute is a certificate program, in partnership with the University of Pittsburgh’s College of Business Administration (an AACSB accredited institution), offering you business-focused courses and an internship placement where you can personalize your experience to best fit your interests.
 A Certificate of Study in Global Business and a transcript from the University of Pittsburgh is awarded upon successful completion of the program.

-This course introduces students to the basic elements of marketing communications, including advertising, direct marketing communications, sales promotions, public relations and publicity, and personal selling.
-The concept of integrated marketing communication is introduced as an organizational tool and as a philosophy for campaign planning.
+This course will introduce the basic components of marketing communications, including advertising, direct marketing communications, sales promotions, public relations and publicity, and personal selling.
+Students will develop an understanding of the concept of integrated marketing communication as an organizational tool and as a philosophy for campaign planning; and explore the process of advertising and promotions communications activities, including creative and media planning and strategy, and the other promotional elements in the communications mix.

 SDNY COMM 3374

-This course traces Sydney's development from early Indigenous connections to Sydney as tribal country, the establishment of a colonial outpost of the British Empire, through to the thriving multi-cultural metropolis it is today.
-The course examines how the forces of colonization, migration, economic modernization, and globalization have affected the city and its inhabitants.
+This course will introduce the impact of globalization on Sydney.
+Students will explore Sydney's development, from early Indigenous connections to Sydney as tribal country, the establishment of a colonial outpost of the British Empire, through to the multicultural metropolis it is today; examine how colonization, migration, economic modernization, and globalization have affected the city and its inhabitants; develop an understanding of changing dynamics and identities of communities within Sydney; and analyze forces that have shaped Sydney’s relationship with Asia and the rest of the world.

 SDNY URBS 3345

-This course examines the rich history of Australian cinema and its attempt to describe a uniquely Australian identity.
-The course attempts to appreciate the historical context of Australian cinema from modes of production to distribution -- and investigates the notion of an Australian identity as it is expressed in some of the most significant films in the Australian tradition.
+This course will examine the rich history of Australian cinema and its attempt to describe a uniquely Australian identity.
+Students will develop an understanding of the historical context of Australian cinema, from modes of production to distribution; investigate the notion of an Australian identity as it is expressed in some of the most significant films in the Australian tradition; compare and contrast Australian and US films; and consider the extent to which Australian films have reflected or determined Australian values

 SDNY FILM 2211